-The Company's miniature satellite dish antenna design is substantially "non-directional," meaning it does not need to be pointed directly at a satellite in order to receive CD Radio broadcasts.
+The Company's miniature satellite dish antenna design is substantially

+"non-directional," meaning it does not need to be pointed directly at a satellite in order to receive CD Radio broadcasts.
 The satellite dish antenna will be mounted on a small base housing a solar recharging battery and wireless transmitter that will relay the CD Radio signal to a vehicle's radio card or S-band radio.
 The CD Radio system is designed to permit CD Radio to be received by motorists in all outdoor locations where the vehicle has an unobstructed line-of-sight with one of the Company's satellites.
 In certain areas with high concentrations of tall buildings, such as urban cores, and in tunnels, signals from all three satellites will be blocked and reception will be adversely affected.
-In certain areas, the Company plans to install terrestrial repeating transmitters to broadcast CD Radio.

-The Company has contracted for the deployment of its terrestrial repeater network in San Francisco, and expects that system testing and demonstrations will be completed in late 1998.
-The Company also initiated the design and build-out of its terrestrial repeating network in Houston, although no construction contract has been awarded to date, and will initiate construction on additional urban core areas over the course of the next year.
+In these areas, the Company plans to install terrestrial repeating transmitters to broadcast CD Radio.
+The Company has deployed its terrestrial repeater network in San Francisco, and expects that system testing will be completed shortly.
+The Company also initiated the design and build-out of its terrestrial repeating network in Houston and will initiate construction on additional urban core areas over the course of the next year.